-One of Australia’s most notorious snakes has fangs which can grow up to 12 millimetres long!
+One of Australia’s most notorious snakes has fangs which can grow 1cm in length!
 It uses these to inject a powerful venom into the body.
-The coastal taipan is commonly about 1.5-2 metres long, but can grow to 3m.
-Sporting a slender light to dark brown body, and a cream/yellow belly with pink or orange flecks, the snake’s head is often a lighter brown than its body.
+The coastal taipan commonly measures 1.5m – 2m in length, however specimens have recorded at an impressive 3m.
+A slender snake, it sports a light to dark brown body, and a cream/yellow belly with pink or orange flecks, the snake’s head is often a lighter brown than its body.
+Coastal taipans are active throughout the year; however, they are most commonly encountered in late winter and spring.

-Along the coast from northern NSW, Queensland, Northern Territory through to north-eastern Western Australia.
+The species is found along the coast of Australia from northern New South Wales, through to Queensland.
+It’s location then spreads across northern Australia including the Northern Territory through to north-eastern Western Australia.
 It is found in forests, heaths and grassy beach dunes, and also favours cane fields.

-Strictly mammals such as small rodents, bandicoots and quolls.
-Although many human deaths have resulted from taipan bites, it rarely attacks humans except in self defence.
+Coastal taipans prey strictly on mammals such as small rodents, bandicoots and quolls.
+Although many human deaths have resulted from taipan bites, it rarely attacks humans except in self-defence.